haowei-1027/comp0034-wk5-complete/README.md

 _Completed version of the week 5 activities_

-TODO: Fix error in auth tests

 ## 1. Preparation and introduction

-This assumes you have already forked the coursework repository and cloned the resulting repository to your IDE.
+This assumes you have already forked the repository and cloned the resulting repository to your IDE.

 1. Create and activate a virtual environment
 2. Install the requirements `pip install -r requirements.txt`